Peugeot 205: 1990 and onwards

 The 205 was an instant hit, and its styling was echoed in every Peugeot model that was to follow, as well as markedly changing the company's perception with buyers - having long been regarded as the most conservative of France's major manufacturers, and had long been associated with large saloon and station wagon type cars.
-Such was the success of the 205, its exterior styling was never facelifted or significantly altered in its 15-year production run apart from details.
-There was a dashboard redesign for the 1988 model year, and in late 1990 the 205 received new door design and cards, clear front indicators, new 'smoked' rear light clusters, single point petrol injection and catalytic converters were introduced, to meet the new 1992 pollution limits.
+Such was the success of the 205, its exterior styling never was never significantly altered in its 15-year production run apart from small details.
+There was a dashboard redesign for the 1988 model year, and in late 1990 the 205 received a minor facelift with new door design and cards, clear front indicators, new 'smoked' rear light clusters, single point petrol injection and catalytic converters were introduced, to meet the new 1992 pollution limits.
 These updates came at a crucial time, as 1990 also saw the arrival of a completely new French competitor, the Renault Clio, while the Rover Metro and Volkswagen Polo were also heavily updated, and Ford had already replaced its Fiesta with a third generation model.
 Still, the 205 was still widely regarded in the motoring press as the benchmark car in this sector by 1990.
-Indeed, Top Gear's Jeremy Clarkson described the 1990 edition as "an instant modern Classic."
+Indeed, Top Gears Jeremy Clarkson described the 1990 edition as "an instant modern Classic."

 At the beginning of 1993, Peugeot launched the 306, which officially replaced the 309; the arrival of this car also diminished the 205's role (and its sales figures) in the Peugeot range, as had the arrival of the smaller 106 in September 1991 – although the final demise of the 205 was still some years away.